jkoppel/QuixBugs/README.md

 # Installation & Usage
 Simply clone the repo.
 Note: You must compile the Java programs from the root directory.
 All Python is written in Python3.

-To run both defective versions of a program against their tests, use the test driver:
+To run both defective versions of a program against their tests, as well as the corrected Python version, use the test driver:

 > python3 tester.py _program\_name_